Bhuvana23013531/event-registration/README.md

 ## Result:
-    The program to design, develop and deploy a web for event registration is completed successfully.
+   The program to design , develop and display a web for event registration is completed successfully.